 The Fernweh is pretty real right now...

-Are you - like us - totally fed up of staring the same four walls (or, perhaps more accurately, your laptop screen) day in, day out?
+Are you - like us - totally fed up with staring at the same four walls (or, perhaps more accurately, your laptop screen) day in, day out?
 We’re longing for open horizons, the scent of pine trees and fresh sea air on our faces, but instead are sitting listening to the sounds of traffic, the vibrations of the washing machine upstairs, and our neighbours working out while listening to techno.

 We know that a vaccine is on the way and the end of lockdown is in sight, so we’re hardcore daydreaming of our next German getaway, and we’d encourage you to join us.
 Shut your eyes and imagine your toes sinking into soft sand on the island of Rügen, your hands brushing over leaves as you hike through the forests of the Sächsische Schweiz or the taste of rich red wine coating your tongue as you sit in the vineyards of the Mosel Valley.